Aqua Voice vs Wispr Flow summary

 Accuracy

-Our model, Avalon, significantly outperforms Whisper on both technical and general speech.
+Our model, Avalon, significantly outperforms off-the-shelf Whisper on both technical and general speech.
 This is the core of what we do.

 Speed